flashoverm/Guardian/README.md

 - move javascript in own js-file

 Done:
+- Confirmation of attendence of an event by manager of assigned engine

 - Report in detail (not text)
 - use path variables for user-, event-id, ...
 - Templates für Personal pro Wachtyp